 - The effort to create a Waffle chart in Excel is bigger than creating other columns or diagrams.

-- It is not always comfortable to understand if you have more than three target points.
+- Understanding if you have more than three target points is not always comfortable.
 For example, the shown left graph is obvious when it has only three colored ranges, but when it boosts up to 10, it turns unfriendly to get the main idea.